ewa-zielinska/Manual-regression/README.md

 Link to the documentation: [link](https://faq-qa.m.goit.global/pl/components-and-functionality/header)

-Firstly, I've read the documentation, then I've explored the service.
-Based on that I designed 10 test cases which are covering the most important functionalities of this website.
-They can be used to perform manual regression cycles.
-I've been using ZephyrScale tool integrated with my JIRA project to create those cases.
-I've exported all 10 test cases to test_cases.xlsx excel file and they can be download from this repository.
-I've also attached a few screenshots of test cases directly from the ZephyrScale for reference:
+Initially, I examined the provided documentation, followed by an in-depth exploration of the service.
+Subsequently, I devised a set of 10 comprehensive test scenarios, encompassing the most crucial aspects of the website's functionality.
+These test scenarios can be employed for manual regression testing cycles.
+To accomplish this, I utilized the ZephyrScale tool, seamlessly integrated with my JIRA project, to develop these cases.
+The 10 test cases have been compiled into a test_cases.xlsx Excel file, which is readily accessible for download within this repository.
+Additionally, for your convenience, I have attached several illustrative screenshots of the test cases taken directly from ZephyrScale:
 ![5](https://user-images.githubusercontent.com/131160264/232775607-1f6a48c9-095e-45a7-8824-d42aaeddfca7.png)
 ![1](https://user-images.githubusercontent.com/131160264/232775617-4864cc77-0acc-4e31-864c-0890547c1bcd.png)
 ![2](https://user-images.githubusercontent.com/131160264/232775622-a136a9b0-91e4-461d-a75d-db9f2cf951e6.png)